|

 - Any

-Cable or DSL (Digital Subscriber Line) is considered broadband
+Cable or DSL (Digital Subscriber Line) is considered broadband.

-that provides speeds greater than 2 Mbps
+greater than 2 Mbps is defined as being broadband.

 What